Key takeaway

 Additional updates will bolster Germany’s Chemicals Climate Protection Ordinance by clarifying the legal basis for expertise requirements and compliance procedures.
 Similar alignment is also underway for the Chemicals Climate Protection and Ozone Layer Regulations.

-Compliance and Enforcement Implications Across Industry
+Compliance And Enforcement Implications Across Industry

 Professionals across the chemicals, manufacturing, and environmental sectors must prepare for stricter enforcement and oversight of substances regulated under the F-Gas and ODS frameworks.
 This includes hydrofluorocarbons (HFCs), commonly used in refrigeration, air conditioning, and foam-blowing agents, which are being phased down under the F-Gas Regulation due to their high global warming potential.